BHANURICHANDRASEKHAR/Dacoid_Digital/README.md

 ## Deployed Application

-The application is deployed and can be accessed via the following link:
+The application is deployed at Netlify and can be accessed via the following link :

 [Deployed Application](https://dacoiddigital-reactjs.netlify.app/)